On the generating functions of pattern-avoiding Motzkin paths: Conclusion

 \section{Conclusion}

 The main results of the present paper, namely an algorithm to determine the generating function of Motzkin paths avoiding a set of patterns, and the proof that such generating function is rational over $x$ and $C(x)$ (at least in the case of a single pattern), may be seen as a further step towards a deeper investigation of pattern avoidance in lattice paths.
-For instance, the same approach developed here can be pursued for Schr\"oder paths, for which pattern avoidance has been first studied in \cite{cioniferrari:schroder}, thus getting completely analogous results (in particular, it is easily seen that the generating function of Schr\"oder paths avoiding a single pattern is again rational over $x$ and $C(x)$).
+For instance, the same approach developed here can be pursued for Schr\"oder paths, for which pattern avoidance has been first studied in Cioni and Ferrari~\cite{cioniferrari:schroder}, thus getting completely analogous results (in particular, the same technique described in Section \ref{sec:proof} can be exploited to show that the generating function of Schr\"oder paths avoiding a single pattern is also rational over $x$ and $C(x)$).
 It would then be interesting to find analogous results in the case of an arbitrary set of steps.

 Another issue that seems worth investigation is the asymptotic behavior of classes of pattern-avoiding Motzkin paths.
-In the case of Dyck paths, in \cite{bacheretal:dyck} it is shown that, regardless of the specific pattern to be avoided, the asymptotic behavior of all classes of Dyck paths avoiding a single pattern is the same (and it is polynomial).
+In the case of Dyck paths, in Bacher et al.~\cite{bacheretal:dyck} it is shown that, regardless of the specific pattern to be avoided, the asymptotic behavior of all classes of Dyck paths avoiding a single pattern is the same (and it is polynomial).
 Having a similar result for pattern-avoiding Motzkin paths would be desirable.

-There are some papers, such as \cite{asinowskietal:kernel} and \cite{asinowskietal:pattern}, which delevop a methodology based on automata and a variant of the kernel method to study lattice paths avoiding a \emph{consecutive} pattern (that is a pattern whose element are adjacent in the path).
+There are some papers, such as Asinowki et al.~\cite{asinowskietal:kernel} and Asinowki et al.~\cite{asinowskietal:pattern}, which delevop a methodology based on automata and a variant of the kernel method to study lattice paths avoiding a \emph{consecutive} pattern (that is a pattern whose element are adjacent in the path).
 It seems conceivable that a similar approach could be fruitful also in the case of generic patterns.